 How to remove carpet pet stains.
 It's inevitable; even the best pet makes a mess sometimes.
 If your cat keeps missing the litter box, you don't have to live with the pungent reminders.

 Pet accidents on carpet and upholstery can be removed, especially if you attack them while they're still fresh.
 The tips and techniques below can help you remove carpet pet stains.

-Start by soaking up the excess liquid on your carpet.
-Use a white rag or white paper towels.
+Start by soaking up the excess urine with a rag or paper towels.

-Blot on a solution of one-quarter teaspoon of mild liquid laundry detergent and one cup of warm water.
-Use white paper towels (print towels could transfer ink to your carpet) or a clean rag.
-Repeat until there is no more of the pet stain transferring to your paper towel or rag.
+Blot on a solution of one-quarter teaspoon mild liquid laundry detergent and one cup of warm water.
+Repeat until there is no more stain transferring to your towel or rag.

-Now, blot the stained area with a solution of one cup white vinegar to two cups water.
-Use this step to remove stubborn stains or odors.
+Then blot the area with a solution of one cup of white vinegar and two of cups water.
+Rinse again.

 Finally, cover the area with several layers of paper towels weighed down with a heavy object.
 Continue changing the paper towels until the carpet is dry.